-Mr. Lieberman is lead counsel in a putative securities class action that alleges Barclays PLC misled institutional investor clients about the extent of the banking giant’s use of so-called “dark pool” trading systems.
-This case turns on the duty of integrity owed by Barclays to its clients.
-He also serves as lead counsel in the Firm’s case against Corinthian Colleges, one of the largest for-profit college systems in the country, for alleged misrepresentations about its job placement rates, compliance with applicable regulations, and enrollment statistics.
-Pomerantz prevailed in the motion to dismiss proceedings, a particularly noteworthy victory because Chief Judge George King of the Central District of California had dismissed two prior lawsuits against Corinthian with similar allegations.
+In 2018 Jeremy achieved a $3,300,000 settlement for the Class in the Firm’s securities class action against Corinthian Colleges, one of the largest for-profit college systems in the country, for alleged misrepresentations about its job placement rates, compliance with applicable regulations, and enrollment statistics.
+Pomerantz prevailed in the motion to dismiss the proceedings, a particularly noteworthy victory because Chief Judge George King of the Central District of California had dismissed two prior lawsuits against Corinthian with similar allegations.
 Erickson v.
 Corinthian Colleges, Inc. (C.D.
 Cal.).

 In In re China North East Petroleum Corp.
-Sec.
-Litig., Mr. Lieberman achieved a significant victory for shareholders in the United States Court of Appeals for the Second Circuit, whereby the Appeals Court ruled that a temporary rise in share price above its purchase price in the aftermath of a corrective disclosure did not eviscerate an investor’s claim for damages.
-The Second Circuit’s decision was deemed “precedential” by the New York Law Journal, and provides critical guidance for assessing damages in a § 10(b) action.
+Securities Litigation, Jeremy achieved a significant victory for shareholders in the United States Court of Appeals for the Second Circuit, whereby the Appeals Court ruled that a temporary rise in share price above its purchase price in the aftermath of a corrective disclosure did not eviscerate an investor’s claim for damages.
+The Second Circuit’s decision was deemed “precedential” by the New York Law Journal and provides critical guidance for assessing damages in a § 10(b) action.

-Mr. Lieberman regularly consults with Pomerantz’s international institutional clients, including pension funds, regarding their rights under the U.S. securities laws.
-Mr. Lieberman is working with the firm’s international clients to craft a response to the Supreme Court’s ruling in Morrison v.
-Nat’l Australia Bank, Ltd., which limited the ability of foreign investors to seek redress under the federal securities laws.
-Currently, Mr. Lieberman is representing several UK and EU pension funds and asset managers in individual actions against BP plc in the United States District Court for the Southern District of Texas.
+Jeremy regularly consults with Pomerantz’s international institutional clients, including pension funds, regarding their rights under the U.S. securities laws.
+Jeremy is working with the Firm’s international clients to craft a response to the Supreme Court’s ruling in Morrison v.
+National Australia Bank, Ltd., which limited the ability of foreign investors to seek redress under the federal securities laws.
+Currently, Jeremy is representing several UK and EU pension funds and asset managers in individual actions against BP plc in the United States District Court for the Southern District of Texas.

-Mr. Lieberman is a frequent lecturer regarding current corporate governance and securities litigation issues.
-In December 2013, he spoke at the Annual Provident Funds Coalition Conference in Eilat, Israel on Morrison and its implications for TASE investors.
-He also recently led a discussion regarding U.S. securities class actions in Amsterdam.
+Jeremy is a frequent lecturer regarding current corporate governance and securities litigation issues.
+In March 2017, he spoke at the ICGN conference in Washington D.C., regarding recent trends in foreign securities litigation.
+He also recently led a discussion regarding U.S. securities class actions in Paris, France.